coltondane/regex-tutorial/gist-regex.md

 ### Look-ahead and Look-behind

 There is not an example in the above regex of this property, the purpose of these methods is for asserting that a specific pattern will be before or after the specified position.
-An example where this would be useful would be in URL authentication. making sure that www. precedes a given string, or making sure that .com comes after a given string.
+An example where this would be useful would be in URL authentication. making sure that www. precedes a given string, or making sure that .com comes after a given string. this would look like: (?<=www\.)https?://\S+ and: ^(?=.*\.com).*$

 ## Author